 You must ensure there are adequate and accessible facilities to support the implementation of measures to achieve physical distancing and good hygiene.

-Washroom facilities must be properly stocked and have adequate supplies of soap, water and toilet paper.
+Washroom facilities for workers and passengers must be properly stocked and have adequate supplies of soap, water and toilet paper.
 Washroom facilities must be kept clean and in good working order.
-Workplaces should also be well stocked with alcohol-based hand sanitiser, where available.